xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
     * `network` : The secure network the given device is on.
-If the  network value is not entered, the return value for network will be null and other data may not be complete.
+If the  network value is not entered, the return value for network will be null and other data returned may be incorrect.
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.

 * **Data Parameters:**